hardisj/erinsaudiocorner/content/english/loudspeakers/Vanatoo_one_plus.md

 <br>

 My quick thoughts:
-These sound pretty neutral though there is some "glare" in the upper midrange/lower treble that has a bit of a sibilance to it.
-The 2-4kHz region has a mild recess that I felt took a little bit out of the attack and clarity of vocals at times.
+A mostly neutral speaker with a few caveats for mid/farfield listening: A mild dip in the 1-2kHz "presence"/"clarity" region.
+A mild bump in the 4-6kHz region which sounds "edgy" or "sibilant".
 The highs also seem to drop above 8kHz so there sin't a lot of "air" or "shimmer" in cymbals.

 This comes with a remote which is nice.
 The remote allows you to alter the tweeter and mid/woofer levels on the fly to dial the sound in to your liking.
-For instance, on my desk the "flat" setting was too boomy so I dropped that down a little.
-You can kind of get a feel for the various options provided in my REW graph of my in-seat measurements.
-I noticed these measurements makes the 2kHz dip stand out more and I found that you need to make sure the tweeter is aimed at your ear because if you go too far beyond that then the 2kHz does indeed start to dip down.
-It's not terrible but it's noticeable if you're listening for it.
+Plenty of input options and subwoofer out which is automatically engaged with a HPF of either 80Hz or 125Hz (depending on the speaker's DSP setting) when a subwoofer is connected.

-Overall I like these speakers.
-May be the best desktop speakers I've come across in this size but it's hard to initially get past the $450 asking price.
-But when you consider just how downright terrible other desktop speakers tend to be then you realize what you are getting here is solid performance with a good mix of input options.
+Good, relatively compact speaker that should be on your list of options if you need a speaker that doesn't consume a lot of deskspace or as an alternative to a soundbar.